 Oakfield Academy promotes and supports the well being and safety of all pupils:

-Heads of Year – key stage 2 – Year 5 Ms Sarah Pegler, Year 6 Mrs Rachel Gardner, Key stage 3 Ms Lesley Peat and Mrs Eleanor Green covering Year 7 into Year 8.
+Heads of Year – key stage 2 – Year 5 Ms Sarah Pegler, Year 6 Mrs Rachel Gardner, Key stage 3 Ms Lesley Peat and Mrs Ellie Green covering Year 7 into Year 8.

 We deliver (Personal & Social Health Education) PSHE activities during tutor time, assemblies and enrichment afternoons.